Sage-Bionetworks/BaylorSage/packer/README.md

 ## Introduction

 [Packer](https://www.packer.io/) automates the creation of any type of machine image.
-Here, we use simple Bash scripts to provision an Amazon AMI and install necessary software and data.
-This requires an Amazon AWS account (https://aws.amazon.com).
+Here, we use Bash scripts to provision an Amazon AMI and install necessary software and data.
+This requires an [Amazon AWS account](https://aws.amazon.com).

 This instance has two provisioners: